top of page

 This advanced suspension technique introduces controlled drops, by rolling through transitions on slack uplines.
 Learn the how and why this works, and see a demo of what we mean.
 Then try it out on your own!
 This class is lecture, demo, and hands on tying.
 Attendees will need to be familiar with suspension, top and bottom lock-offs, and have an upper body harness that can be loaded from more than one side.

-This is an intermediate weekend intensive for folks with suspension experience and a strong technical background, who are looking to uplevel their creative skills.
-We'll spend the weekend playing on the ground and in the air, exploring unstructured movement and collaborative decision-making.
+This is an intermediate floor rope weekend intensive for folks with significant rope experience and a strong technical background, who are looking to uplevel their creative skills and play.
+We'll spend the weekend on the ground, exploring unstructured movement, character-driven play, and collaborative decision-making for improvisational scenes.

 Taught with @Kasm.of.rope, only as a teaching pair

-Adapted from a 6-week series (currently on offer in Chicago), this weekend intensive brings pairs together to work through dynamic transitional suspensions.
-We'll spend the weekend discovering the how (and why) of moving the body through the air, and play with athletic dynamic shape-making.
+Adapted from an 8-week advanced series (currently on offer in Chicago), this weekend intensive brings pairs together to work through dynamic transitional suspensions.
+We'll spend the weekend discovering the how (and why) of moving the body through the air, understanding the anatomy in suspension, learning how to manage different hardpoint configurations, and playing with athletic dynamic shape-making.

 Hashira Techniques